I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_miniport_adapter_native_802_11_attributes.md

      <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/oid-dot11-supported-phy-types">
      OID_DOT11_SUPPORTED_PHY_TYPES</a>.

+`ExtSTAAttributes`

+A pointer to a
+     <a href="..\windot11\ns-windot11-dot11_extsta_attributes.md">DOT11_EXTSTA_ATTRIBUTES</a> structure
+     that specifies the attributes of the miniport driver and 802.11 station when operating in Extensible Station (ExtSTA) mode.
+For more information about this operation mode, see
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/extensible-station-operation-mode">Extensible Station Operation
+     Mode</a>.

 `VWiFiAttributes`

 A pointer to a
       <a href="..\windot11\ns-windot11-dot11_vwifi_attributes.md">DOT11_VWIFI_ATTRIBUTES</a> structure
       that specifies the attributes of the miniport driver and 802.11 station when it operates in Virtual WiFi mode.

+This member is available beginning with Windows 7.

+`ExtAPAttributes`

+A pointer to a
+      <a href="..\windot11\ns-windot11-_dot11_extap_attributes.md">DOT11_EXTAP_ATTRIBUTES</a> structure
+      that specifies the attributes of the miniport driver and 802.11 station when it operates in Extensible Access Point (ExtAP) mode.

 This member is available beginning with Windows 7.